 It may be that the accident occurred through no fault of your own and was instead caused by the negligence or error of another party.
 In this instance, you may be able to make a claim to cover the damage to your boat, the expense of any medical treatment required, or any other costs associated with the action.

-At Naylor Law, we can provide you with any guidance and advice you need as you prepare your claim.
+At Naylor Law, our California maritime lawyers can provide you with any guidance and advice you need as you prepare your claim.
 Get in touch with our team for a consultation and to learn more about the process of claiming.